-- Education 5806 Administration and Supervision of Schools-3 credits - Education 5504 Administration of Public School (Secondary)-3 credits A course in the organization and administration of secondary school systems; internal organization, financing, legal and professional responsibilities, and similar topics. - Education 5524 Administration of the Small School-3 credits
+- Education 5504 Administration of Public School (Secondary) 3 credits A course in the organization and administration of secondary school systems; internal organization, financing, legal and professional responsibilities, and similar topics. - Education 5524 Administration of the Small School 3 credits

 Methods of organization and administration of the small school.

-Problems considered include: programming studies, community relationships, internal operation of the school, formulation of school policy, and adaptation to needs of the smaller community. - Education 5534 Administration of Elementary Schools-3 credits
+Problems considered include: programming studies, community relationships, internal operation of the school, formulation of school policy, and adaptation to needs of the smaller community. - Education 5534 Administration of Elementary Schools

-A course in the organization and administration of elementary school systems; internal organization, financing, legal and professional responsibilities, and similar topics.

-- Education 5515 School Law-3 credits - A study of local school administration from the legal point of view; principles of law and their applications described in legal theory.
-Attention is given to legal powers and duties. - Education 5523 Administration, Management and Operation of School Plants-3 credits Operations of physical facilities; custodial staff; heating and ventilation; cleaning operations; building and equipment repaire - Education 5544 Functions of School Administration-3 credits Structure, function, and operating procedures of the school administrator.
-Emphasis is given to the organization structure and service functions of the various administrative units. - Education 5614 School Business Administration-3 credits Principles of business management; office practice; the school budget; financial accounting; purchasing supplies; safeguarding funds; and practical studies of school economics. - Education 5528E Supervision in Elementary Schools-3 credits Methods of studying and improving conditions of learning and pupil growth, recent trends in supervision, the nature and function of supervision, group participation in policy development, evaluation and rating as they pertain to elementary schools. - Education 5528S Supervision in Secondary Schools-3 credits
+A course in the organization and administration of elementary school systems; internal organization, financing, legal and professional responsibilities, and similar topics. - Education 5616 School Law and Finance for School Administrators 3 credits - Education 5523 Administration, Management and Operation of School Plants 3 credits Operations of physical facilities; custodial staff; heating and ventilation; cleaning operations; building and equipment repairs. - Education 5544 Functions of School Administration Structure, function, and operating procedures of the school administrator.
+Emphasis is given to the organization structure and service functions of the various administrative units. - Education 5614 School Business Administration 3 credits Principles of business management; office practice; the school budget; financial accounting; purchasing supplies; safeguarding funds; and practical studies of school economics. - Education 5528E Supervision in Elementary Schools

+Methods of studying and improving conditions of learning and pupil growth, recent trends in supervision, the nature and function of supervision, group participation in policy development, evaluation and rating as they pertain to elementary schools.

+Education 5528S Supervision in Secondary Schools

-Methods of studying and improving conditions of learning and pupil growth, recent trends in supervision, the nature and function of supervision, group participation in policy development, evaluation and rating as they pertain to secondary schools. - Education 5560
+Methods of studying and improving conditions of learning and pupil growth, recent trends in supervision, the nature and function of supervision, group participation in policy development, evaluation and rating as they pertain to secondary schools.

+Education 5560 Internship